ALTERNATE TITLE: “Your Mother’s Just Tired”

 MOM: So first I went into your father’s closet and pulled out your late grandfather’s handkerchiefs and tied them around the cats’ heads so they wouldn’t breathe the fumes.
 Then I called the fire department.

-ME: Oh gods, was there a fire?
+ME: Geez, was there a FIRE?
 Are you okay?

 MOM: No, no fire.
 Don’t be silly.
 But I called the fire deparment and got Chet on the line.
 Chet knows me ’cause he comes to pick me up when I fall in the bathroom about once a week.
 And I asked Chet if I should worry about the fumes.
 I told him that ovens used to go hotter and I was upset that the knob only goes so far, no matter how hard I try to twist it.
 The firemen in the background started laughing by then.
 Then Chet said he’d call me back after talking to the manufacturer.
 Well, of course they said it was a bad idea, but that it shouldn’t be toxic.